Best Treatment For Anxiety Without Medication

 When it comes to mental health, a treatment that works for one person may not work as well for the next.
 While pharmaceutical medication is one of the common treatments for anxiety, it’s not appropriate in every case.
 Some people experience undesirable side effects, while others can’t take anti-anxiety medications because of other, existing health conditions or medications.
-Still others may not have access to a prescribing mental healthcare professional, or simply want to try natural remedies first before turning to medication.
+Still, others may not have a prescribing mental healthcare professional.
+Some people may simply want to try natural remedies or methods of treatment without medication.
 Medication and non-medication options for treating mental health conditions can both be effective under the supervision of a licensed clinician.
 For those who are interested in exploring non-medication options for treating anxiety symptoms, see below.

 iStock/PeopleImages